peterzimon/docs-api/handlebars-themes/helpers/functional/has.md

 {{/post}}
 ```

-You can also supply a comma-separated list of tags, which is the equivalent of an OR query, asking if a post has any one of the given tags:
+You can also supply a comma-separated list of tags, which is the equivalent of an OR query, asking if a post has any one of the given keywords:

 ```html
 {{#has tag="photo, video, audio"}}